ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 This also also has some extra karaoke postprocessing functionality slipped in:
     - de-censoring some curse words that WhisperAI censors (suppress this with ```--leave-censorship``` or ```-L```)
     - removing any line that is a common WhisperAI hallucination

+### 🌟 [fix-subtitles-for-currently-playing-song.bat](../BAT-and-UTIL-files-1/fix-subtitles-for-currently-playing-song.bat) [or ```fts``` for “fix these subtitles”]:

+If ⚡ WinAmp 🦙 Integration is enabled, runs [subtitle-postprocessor.pl](../BAT-and-UTIL-files-1/subtitle-postprocessor.pl) on the currently playing song.

 </details>